alkiranet/terraform-provider-alkira/docs/resources/connector_aruba_edge.md

 - `account_key` (String) The account key generated in Silver Peak orchestrator account.
 - `account_name` (String) The account name given in Silver Peak orchestrator registration.
 - `host_name` (String) The host name given to the Aruba SD-WAN appliance that appears in Silver Peak orchestrator.
-- `name` (String) The instance name associated with aruba edge connect instance.
+- `name` (String) The instance name associated with Aruba Edge Connect instance.
 - `site_tag` (String) The site tag that appears on the SD-WAN appliance on Silver Peak orchestrator

 Read-Only: